maxhbr/LDBcollector/md/QPL-1.0.md

                                 {
                                     "name": "Enables the recipient to receive the source code corresponding to the software.", "type": "OBLIGATION",
-                                    "description": "No fee shall be charged in excess of the cost of transferring the data. â Conspicuous inclusion of a notice regarding these terms and conditions."
+                                    "description": "No fee shall be charged in excess of the cost of transferring the data. ● Conspicuous inclusion of a notice regarding these terms and conditions."
                                 }
                             ]
                         }